History

 - Adai Trails – today known as the Contraband Trail or the El Camino Real de los Tejas, which is part of the NPS National Trail System

-- Ataho Bayou – “Adai Bayou” and today known as Little River on Isle Brevelle (island named for Adai Caddo Indian Jean Baptiste Brevel II) in Natchitoches Parish
+- Ataho Bayou – “Adai Bayou” and today a tributary of Little River on Isle Brevelle in Natchitoches Parish

-- Ataho Mound – “Adai” Indian mound on Melrose Plantation on Isle Brevelle
+- Ataho Mound – “Adai” Indian mound near the Melrose Plantation on Isle Brevelle

-- Ataho River – “Adai River” and today known as Little River on Isle Brevelle
+- Ataho River – “Adai River” and today known as Ataho Bayou and Little River in the Isle Brevelle District

-- Attoyac – “Adai” and community in Nacogdoches County, Texas
+- Attoyac – “Adai” community in Nacogdoches County, Texas

 - Attoyac Church & Cemetery – “Adai” church and cemetery in San Augustine, Texas